 - 2021.
 1st phase of rehabilitation.
-Field drain blocking with dozer. - 2021.
+Field drain blocking and water-level management. - 2021.
 2nd phase.
-Further realignment of piped drainage and other re-wetting measures dependent on success of 1st phase re-wetting, as determined by ongoing monitoring of water levels and re-vegetation. - 2023-2024.
+Further realignment of piped drainage and other re-wetting measures dependent on success of 1st phase re-wetting, as determined by pump management, ongoing monitoring of water levels and re-vegetation. - Other enhancement measures such as fertiliser treatment will be carried out, if needed.
+These will be determined by ongoing monitoring. - 2023-2024.
 Evaluate success of short-term rehabilitation measures outlined above and remediate where necessary. - 2023-2024.
 Decommission silt-ponds, if necessary.